dr-riz/407toll/README.md

 - Excel Implementation included.

 Goal:
-We share an analytical model to decide whether to take 407 during peak times (6am to 10am; 2.30pm to 7pm) or public highway.
+We share an analytical model to decide whether to take 407 during peak times (6am to 10am; 2.30pm to 7pm) or public highway -- an opinion.
 The model calculates the dollar value for the toll and personal time, and is aimed at a typical passenger car with a transponder installed.
 The dollar estimates are around 10% of the real costs.
 The cost includes personal time cost while travelling.

 Assumptions:
 - Speed of toll-free highway during peak time = toll free-speed = 50 km/h;